magpylib/magpylib/docs/examples/plot_09_compound_class.md

 +++

-As shown previously we can aslo add an extra 3D-model to the our new `MagneticWheel` class.
+As shown previously we can aslo add an extra 3D-model to our new `MagneticWheel` class, since it inherits all methods and properties from the parent `Collection` class.
 However if we specify a fixed model from a dictionary the trace will not adapt to the parameters we define in our `update` method or via setting `attributes`.
 To solve this issue, the trace constructor of the `style.modeld3d` property can also accept a callable as argument.
-This allows the trace to be updated created from dynamic parameters and also has the advantage that the trace creation computation cost is only effective at display time and not when setting our parameters.
+This allows the trace to be updated created from dynamic parameters, or in this case, class attributes.
+This features avoids the need to recreate the 3D-model entirely, any time an attribute of the class has been updated.
+The actual trace building computation cost will only be due if we choose to display the object.
 In the following example, both `matplotlib` and `plotly` backends are made compatible with the `MagneticWheel` class.

 ```{code-cell} ipython3